 npx ts-node example.ts

-Replace YOUR_API_KEY with your actual API key from the Asteroid platform.
+Replace YOUR_API_KEY with your actual API key and YOUR_AGENT_ID with the ID of an agent you’ve created in the Asteroid Platform.

 API Reference